JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 1. You'll need to verify and link a bank account (Settings -> Payments profile).
 2. You'll need to check your public information (email, description etc) are correct.
 3. You'll need to add a developer profile picture, and banner.
 4. You'll need to verify tax information for the USA and other countries.
-My payments got suspended (again) whilst doing this!
+My payments got temporarily suspended (again) whilst doing this!

 Once these changes and verifications have all gone through, you'll have a _verified_ Google Play Console organisation account!
 Phew, we're getting closer.